samyakbambole/github-slideshow/_posts/0000-01-02-samyakbambole.md

 title: "Welcome to our second slide!"
 ---
 My name is Samyak Bambole.
 I am from India.
-My github username is samyakbambole Use the left arrow to go back!
+My github username is samyakbambole Coffin Dancers go to the right!!